The opiate family of drugs derive from the poppy plant. Example drugs belonging to the opiate family include:

 Addicts reaching the seventy two hour mark should know the worst withdrawal symptoms have now passed.
 So congratulations!
 However withdrawal symptoms have yet to fully resolve.
 Addicts are advised to eat plenty of nutritious food and drink lots of water.
 Diarrhea and anxiety are likely to have faded by this point in the detox.
 However addicts are likely to still experience stomach pain, shivers and vomiting.

 144 hours+ (day 6+)

-Once patients reach day six the ‘acute’ detox phase has passed.
+Once clients reach day six the ‘acute’ detox phase has passed.
 Remaining withdrawal symptoms include loss of appetite and mild insomnia.
 Some addicts may experience nausea.